martinezjf2/welcome-getting-help/README.md

 - Googling your error or related concepts
 - Using debugging tools like [Pry](http://pry.github.io/) to understand your error better (we'll introduce Pry to you soon)
-- Checking out [Learn's help articles](help.learn.co) - these articles include advice and answers to frequently asked questions from the Flatiron School
+- Checking out [Learn's help articles](https://help.learn.co) - these articles include advice and answers to frequently asked questions from the Flatiron School Team.
-  Team: help.learn.co

 Even if you aren't able to find an answer on your own, taking the time to try the options above can help you clarify the question you're asking and eliminate